‪(717) 993-7117‬ info@laramckusky.com

 What do I do when I’m not taking care of my kids, working, designing, or writing?

 I love pop culture.
 I have worked in a comic book store, I love the comic book world and all things geeky and nerdy.
-I have adored working in libraries!
+I am an avid TV and movie watcher.
+I listen to a LOT of podcasts, partifularly true crime podcasts.

 I am a traditionally trained artist as well as self-taught in many other aspects of creating works.
 I have started a shadowbox series which is super slow going due to not having a real space to work in my tiny townhouse, but I have loads of ideas for various shadowbox collections, which I plan on carrying out once I have a dedicated creative space.

-I am also a nurturer and a nester that loves cooking, straightening up my abode (honestly?
+I am a nurturer and a nester at heart that loves cooking, straightening up my abode (honestly?
 I’m a neat freak), snuggling down with blankets and books, movies, and popcorn.
 I garden, walk, and try to do yoga.
-I just learned how to knit, which I adore, and I’m eyeing up crocheting.
+I just learned how to knit, which I adore, have cross-stitched for years, and I’m eyeing up crocheting.
 Somehow, I am an 18th-century woman trapped in a feminist’s body.
 I can’t figure it out.
 You shouldn’t hurt your brain trying to either.

 Lara Taylor was one of the first freelance writers we hired in 2015 at Ray Access (rayaccess.com).
 We relied on her for top-quality blog posts and website pages in the years since.
 She rarely missed a deadline and always treated us with professional courtesy.
 Her writing for us and her communication to us have always been top-notch.
 We would recommend Lara for almost any kind of writing you need, as she’s demonstrated the ability to switch gears from project to project while writing about nearly everything from the medical and financial fields to plumbing and even addiction recovery.
 That’s versatility. {2017}